 If you’ve driven on Interstate 70 through Jefferson County, Colorado, recently, chances are you’ve noticed the big blue pipes lined up in a field near Golden.

-These large sections of pipeline — 50 feet long, 7 feet in diameter and weighing 25,000 pounds — are a critical part of a $90 million pipe replacement project for Denver Water’s northern delivery system.
+These large sections of pipeline — 50 feet long, over 5 feet in diameter and weighing 25,000 pounds — are a critical part of a $90 million pipe replacement project for Denver Water’s northern delivery system.

 “The pipeline will play a big role in how we get water from the mountains to our customers in the city,” said Jim Light, design project engineer at Denver Water.

 The new water line will replace an existing pipeline that was built in the 1930s.
 The pipeline carries water from Ralston Reservoir north of Golden to the Moffat Treatment Plant in Lakewood.

 An assessment of the pipeline in 2012 found signs of wear, cracking and concerns with the joints.

 “The old pipe served us well, but it’s showing its age,” Light said.
 “We want to replace it now before there are any major problems.”

 The pipeline replacement is part of Denver Water’s nearly $600 million North System Renewal — a renovation project to update the infrastructure that brings 20 percent of Denver Water’s water to customers in the metro area.